 On the 31 October 2015, it became mandatory for teachers to report known cases of FGM to the police.
-In these situations, the DSL and/or Head will be informed and that the member of teaching staff has called the police to report suspicion that FGM has happened.
+'Known' cases are those where either a girl informs the person that an act of FGM - however described - has been carried out on her, or where the person observes physical signs on a girl appearing to show that an act of FGM has been carried out and the person has no reason to believe that the act was, or was part of, a surgical operation within section I(2)(a) or (b) of the FGM Act.
+In these situations, the DSL and/or head will be informed and that the member of teaching staff has called the police to report suspicion that FGM has happened.

 At no time will staff examine pupils to confirm this.